PILD: Physics-Informed Learning via Diffusion: Experiments

 Quantitative results are reported in Table \ref{table:plasma}.
 A representative sample is visualized in Figure \ref{fig:plasma0}, and more samples are provided in Figure \ref{fig:plasma} in Appendix \ref{plasma}.
-It can be observed that methods incorporating physical information demonstrate clear advantages in solving complex PDE problems.
+The results indicate that incorporating physical information is beneficial for this complex PDE prediction problem under the matched experimental setup.
 DDPM, which lacks explicit physics integration, exhibits larger errors overall.
-PINN, struggles to balance the physics loss with data distribution in generative tasks, leading to inferior performance compared to diffusion-based methods.
+PINN struggles to balance the physics loss with data distribution in generative tasks, leading to inferior performance compared to diffusion-based methods.
+The physics conditional alignment, Laplace-distributed residual modeling, and Jensen gap-aware scheduling collectively enable PILD to outperform methods such as DiffusionPDE and PIDM, achieving superior results across key metrics.